 The family in the 1930s reflected natural change: Ernst Gassenheimer’s wife, Rosa, died in January 1925; Simon Marcus died later that year in November — his burial was the occasion of the group photo above, a fact that explains the sombre tone.
 Emma Marcus (née Gassenheimer) died in 1932.
 Betty Gassenheimer (née Frankson), Samuel’s second wife, died in 1935 and was buried in the Jewish cemetery of Marisfeld.
 In March 1937, Margarete Jäger, Ernst’s youngest child, gave birth to twins, Ruth and Johannes.

 The Holocaust shattered the first generation of Samuel & Charlotte Gassenheimer’s children, namely, the eight children who were still in Germany when Hitler came to power.
-One son, Josef, died of natural causes in August 1938.
-Only two sons — the eldest and youngest of those in Germany — were able to leave before the deportations began in fall of 1941.
+Only three were able to escape the horrors of the Holocaust: one son, Josef, died of natural causes in August 1938.
+Two sons — the eldest and youngest of those in Germany — were able to leave before the deportations began in fall of 1941.
 Siegmund, the youngest son, and his wife Amelia, managed to escape from Dresden just six weeks before WWII began; they arrived in London “with a small amount of possessions and 10 marks each.
 They lived a in a house my mother [Ilse] who left in 1934 and uncle [Heinz] in 1933 found for them,” Barbara Mason, their granddaughter relates.

 The other five — Ernst, Elise, Georg, Minna, and Rudolf — were all deported ‘east’.
 Ernst was deported on 27 January 1942 to Riga with his daughter-in-law Edith Gassenheimer, née Schettmar.
 Gertrud Gassenheimer (née Cohn), Josef’s widow, was deported from Plauen to Belzyce Ghetto in May 1942.
 The others were initially deported to Theresienstadt: Georg and Rudolf with their wives, Selma and Thekla, from Prague; Minna and Nathan Frankenberg from Halle/Salle.
 Elise Ney was also deported from Halle/Saale, while her ex- husband, Max Ney, was deported from Magdeburg to Theresienstadt.
 Nathan Frankenberg, and Elise and Max Ney, ‘died’ in Theresienstadt while Georg & Selma Gassenheimer, Rudolf & Thekla Gassenheimer were transported from Theresienstadt to Auschwitz — to be murdered outright by gas rather than by typhus, starvation or the other means of murder within the Ghetto.
 Minna Frankenberg (née Gassenheimer) was the only one of Samuel & Lotte Gassenheimer’s children to survive.
 She returned from Theresienstadt to Halle/Saale after the war and died there in 1961.